PaulGuillen/PaulGuillen/README.md

 # Hi there, I'm Paul 👋

-I'm a systems engineer whose focus is in the are of software development, I have a year of experience carrying out the projects that you can see in my repository.
+I'm a systems engineer whose focus is in the are of software development, I have a year of experience carrying out the projects that you can see in my repository

 ## Some things about me!!